zeevolution/backstage/docs/reference/utility-apis/OAuthRequestApi.md

 ### authRequest\$()

-Observers pending auth requests.
+Observers panding auth requests.
 The returned observable will emit all current active auth request, at most one for each created auth requester.

 Each request has its own info about the login provider, forwarded from the auth